John Bicknell Auden: Personal life

 The milieu of Auden and his generation of explorers forms the central narrative of The Last Englishmen: Love, War, and the End of Empire, a historical book by Deborah Baker.

 Auden married twice, first to Margaret Marshall who was interested in psychology and initially a counsellor for Auden.
 She suggested that his depression would improve if he did not return to India.
 After the death of Margaret's husband, Douglas Marshall, she married John in 1930 and went to India.
 John found Margaret domineering, unfaithful and a spendthrift and they separated in January 1932, divorcing in October 1933.
 He married Sheila Bonnerjee, a granddaughter of a founding president of the Indian National Congress Womesh Chandra Bonnerjee, in 1940 and they had two daughters.
 The family lived in London and Calcutta where he resigned from the Saturday and Tollygunge clubs as his wife would not be admitted.
-He converted from Anglican to Roman Catholicism in 1951.

-He died at London on 21 January.
+He converted from Anglican to Roman Catholicism in 1951,.
+He died in London on 21 January 1991.
 According to his requests, he was cremated and a Mass was held on the 29th at Westminster Cathedral.
 Further to his request, his ashes were immersed in the Ganges at Rishikesh on 14 December 1991.